-2.3 Managing email
+2.3 Managing Email

-- Students may only use school provided email accounts for educational purposes. - All members of staff are provided with a specific school email address to use for any official communication. - The use of personal email addresses by staff for any official school business is not permitted. - The forwarding of any chain messages/emails etc. is not permitted.
-Spam or junk mail will be blocked and reported to the email provider. - Any electronic communication which contains any content that could be subject to data protection legislation, (e.g. sensitive or personal information), should only be sent using school secure and encrypted email (as provided by KLZ). - Access to school email systems will always take place in accordance to data protection legislation and in line with other appropriate school policies e.g. confidentiality.
+- Students may only use school provided email accounts for educational purposes. - Students will sign an Acceptable Use Policy and will receive education regarding safe and appropriate email etiquette before access is permitted. - All members of staff are provided with a specific school email address to use for any official communication. - The use of personal email addresses by staff for any official school business is not permitted. - The forwarding of any chain messages/emails etc. is not permitted.
+Spam or junk mail will be blocked and reported to the email provider. - Any electronic communication which contains any content that could be subject to data protection legislation, (e.g. sensitive or personal information), should only be sent using school secure and encrypted email (as provided by KLZ).

-- Members of the community must immediately tell a designated member of staff if they receive offensive communication and this will be recorded in the school safeguarding files/records. - Staff will be encouraged to develop an appropriate work life balance when responding to email, especially if communication is taking place between staff and students and parents. - Excessive social email use can interfere with teaching and learning and will be restricted.
+- Access to school email systems will always take place in accordance to data protection legislation and in line with other appropriate school policies e.g. confidentiality. - Members of the community must immediately tell a designated member of staff if they receive offensive communication and this will be recorded in the school safeguarding files/records. - Staff will be encouraged to develop an appropriate work life balance when responding to email, especially if communication is taking place between staff and students and parents. - Excessive social email use can interfere with teaching and learning and will be restricted.
 Access in school to external personal email accounts may be blocked when required. - Email sent to external organisations should be written carefully and authorised before sending, in the same way as a letter written on school headed paper would be. - School email addresses and other official contact details will not be used for setting up personal social media accounts.

-2.4 Official videoconferencing and webcam use for educational purposes
+2.4 Official Videoconferencing and Webcam use for Educational Purposes